RyuuXS/Reforestation/README.md

-## I knew i shouldn’t have ate that seafood.
-Because now i’m feeling a little… Eel
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.